-BUT, since we make kale chips SO often in my house and everyone from my 77 year old mother, to my 16 year old son, to my ultra picky 10 year old daughter devour them before I can even get them off the baking sheets, I decided to write a post in case some of you still haven’t made your own kale chips.
+We make kale chips SO often in my house and everyone from my 80 year old mother, to my 19 year old son, to my ultra picky 13 year old daughter devour them before I can even get them off the baking sheets.

 We use kale chips as an after school snack (my nieces are crazy for kale chips too,) as a side dish for simple kid-friendly meals like chicken strips, or as a go to snack when we are craving something salty.

 Kale chips are totally versatile and you can spice and flavor them however you wish.
 You can make them cheesy with Parmesan or your other favorite cheese, spicy with hot sauce or red pepper flakes, tangy with a splash of apple cider vinegar, etc. The possibilities are up to you.

 Around here, our favorite way to make kale chips is simply with olive oil and freshly ground salt.
 Simple and perfect.